International Women’s Day is March 8th and we want to help promote this great day by looking into how famous female photographers portray women.

 It is important that she and her models enjoy themselves – to have fun, she believes, is to be in control.

 “Which is the most important thing: a woman should fight for that.” – Ellen Von Unwerth

 For this reason, Von Unwerth always tries to encourage movement in her shots.
 Her photographs might not always be crystal clear, but it is very clear that this is her own unique style and that the movement helps to portray the storytelling element within her images, which is vital.

 Another reason her images and overall aesthetic and meaning of the shots may be different to the male perspective is that Von Unwerth has had 10 year previous experience of being a model, being told to “stand still and look pretty”, so she can offer that emotional connection and understanding to her models.

 “Being in front of the lens you are very Vulnerable” – Ellen Von Unwerth

 There is also a strangely unapologetic element to her work, which makes the shots much more enticing to the viewer.
 Models who have been lucky enough to work with Unwerth have mentioned that they feel comfortable opening up to Unwerth.

 The female body has always been at the forefront of art going back centuries.
 It isn’t always about ogling over the naked body, it’s about appreciating the beauty, the shape and the form… And let’s not forget, photography is first and foremost an art.

-Stehli felt it was giving her an insight as to what they wanted to remember of her and what they saw as her beauty.
-Some went for the fully-clothed portion, others for the part where she was completely naked.
-But it’s still an astonishing reflection on viewing when it comes to the female body in the world.
+Some went for the fully-clothed portion, others for the part where she was completely naked; but it’s still an astonishing reflection on viewing when it comes to the female body in the world.

 Boudoir photography is becoming widely popular (and more acceptable), especially in advertising.
 It isn’t explicit, but is often provocative; it usually leaves a lot to the imagination, but holds a strong sense of suggestion.